mfem/web/src/electromagnetics.md

   $$\div\mu\grad\varphi_M = \div\mu_0\M $$

-Currently only the vector potential equation is used so we will focus on that for the remainder of this documentation.
+Currently only the vector potential equation is used so we will focus on that for the remainder of this document.

 The vector potential is again non unique so we must apply additional constraints in order to arrive at a solution for $\A$.
 When working